HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/deletion.md

 !!! note "Suggest to use "los" for a loss from a mononucleotide stretch"

-    <u>Pat O'Neill (Burlington, USA) writes</u>; I especially like the use of "dup" in place of "ins" when the insertion creates a run of two or more nucleotides.
+    Pat O'Neill (Burlington, USA) writes: I especially like the use of "dup" in place of "ins" when the insertion creates a run of two or more nucleotides.
 I feel that there should be a parallel term for the loss of a nucleotide from a run of two or more instead of just "del".
 This is because of the mechanistic implications of both an ins and a del of a nucleotide in a run.
 Has this been discussed?
 My thought for a term in place of "del" is **"los"**for loss.

-    <u>Shuji Ogino (Boston, USA)</u> agrees but suggests to use **"dec"** for a decrease in length.
+    Shuji Ogino (Boston, USA): agrees but suggests to use **"dec"** for a decrease in length.

-    <u>Reply (JdD)</u>; The "dup" nomenclature was introduced because it is **simpler, shorter and less confusing** (see above).
+    Reply (JdD): The "dup" nomenclature was introduced because it is **simpler, shorter and less confusing** (see above).
 The potential mechanistic relation is nice but was not decisive.
 Basically a description should be clear/unequivocal and it is not intended to contain other information.